ayushim100/counterapp/README.md

+For better experience open the link in chrome

 I have set max counter value to 1080

 If you do not see the app, try refreshing the page

 Github repository for the app: